 Maintain and develop its global operations in line with the needs of clients using its services.
 ClassNK has earned an outstanding reputation for its long-standing dedication to safeguarding life and property at sea and preventing marine pollution through the establishment of universally recognized standards for the design, construction and maintenance of ships and other marine structures.

-The Head Office is located in Tokyo and in Chiba, Japan, and there are branch offices at the major Japanese and overseas cities throughout the world. (see Contact us) As of the end of December 2014, the Society had 8,872 ships over 232 million g.t. under class.
+The Head Office is located in Tokyo and in Chiba, Japan, and there are branch offices at the major Japanese and overseas cities throughout the world. (see Contact us) As of the end of December 2015, the Society had 9,190 ships totaling over 242 million g.t. under class.
 This figure represents approximately 20 percent of the world merchant fleet currently under class.

 Detailed Statistics on the Society's registered fleet

 In addition to its classification survey activities, ClassNK conducts surveys on behalf of third parties including State administrations, offers technical services for offshore structures and onshore plants construction projects, accommodates requests for appraisals and engineering consultation, conducts research and development in various ship-related fields; provides quality-assurance certification of suppliers based on ISO 9000 and 14001 and OHSAS18001 series criteria*, and verifies the safety management systems of ship-management companies and ships, in accordance with the International Safety Management (ISM)Code and International Ship and Port Facility Security(ISPS) Code**.

 * As of the end of December, for ISO 9000, the number of registered suppliers was 541 while for ISO14001, the number of registered suppliers was 140 and for OHSAS18001, the number of registered suppliers was 33.